DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session Zero.md

 ## Roster
 #### ???
 (Kenzie)
 **Aasimar Ranger**
+- Divine blooded.
+Kicked from the heavens to prove herself.
 #### Eclipse (Julia)
 **Drow Warlock**
 - Aloof, emo character.
 Has compassion and empathy.